Thornton in Craven

-The village has a church, a primary school and a retirement home, but no shops or pubs.
+St Mary's Church lies in the village, along with a primary school and a retirement home, but no shops or pubs.
 The historic almshouses provide accommodation for five single persons.
-Near the medieval church to the west of the village is a holy well, dating from Saxon times and now covered by an octagonal structure erected in 1764 by the rector.
+Near the medieval church to, the west of the village, is a holy well dating from Saxon times, and now covered by an octagonal structure erected in 1764 by the rector; the structure is now grade II listed.

 Thornton-in-Craven railway station was closed when passenger trains over the Skipton to Colne route were withdrawn in 1970.
 SELRAP are actively pursuing a re-opening of the line which was given a boost in February 2018, when the transport minister, Chris Grayling, ordered a feasibility study into the reopening.

 The village playing field, at the bottom of Boothbridge Lane, is home to Thornton in Craven Cricket Club who compete in the Craven League.
 The team is heavily populated by players from nearby Earby and Barnoldswick, with a few representatives from the village itself.
 In 2022 the club were winners of the Third Division title and won the Cowling Cup.

 Poet Blake Morrison grew up in the village.